vuonghy2442/lonelybot/docs/macro_parking.md

   `macro_verdict_matches_engine`, measure with `macro_verdict_perf_probe`.
 - **Per-scar fold** (C-SCAR): branch on the scar set instead of the kind; requires the canonical-scar conjecture's verdict sweep.
-- **M-1 coincidence mining**: enumerate (commitment, kind, channel) pairs over the differential corpus whose canonical post-encodes coincide; every hit is a sound dominance rule with a P.a-style proof.
+- **M-1 coincidence mining**: nearly free as an instrument — the differential already holds (commitment, kind, channel, canonical encode) per state; logging cross-channel encode coincidences (stack-direct vs tableau-direct landing on the same swept encode is the generalized F3 signature) turns the corpus into the miner, and every hit is a sound dominance rule with a P.a-style proof.
 - **M-2 loss certificates**: the achievable-height min-plus fixpoint over the static unlock DAG (O2) — the only listed item that attacks losing-game exhaustion (seed 32: ≥3M canonical nodes vs the old engine's complete 2.9M-state refutation).
+Composes with the commutation/stubborn-set reduction (C-IND): certificates prune branches, stubborn sets prune orderings, and both orders' swept encodes compare directly off the words engine's `post_words` / `set_board`.